IKIM-Essen/ClusterDocs/docs/course/class-01-safe-access.md

 ## Web data transfer

-Inside the hospital network, use your individual RCC username and normal sign-in flow.
+Inside the hospital network, use your individual RCC username and normal RCC sign-in flow.
 External access may require an additional factor.
 Do not solve access problems by using a shared project account.

-The transfer portal exposes project data, not arbitrary server filesystems.
+The Files service exposes project-facing data, not arbitrary server filesystems.
 Confirm the selected project and destination before uploading.
+Read [RCC Files](../concepts/rcc-files.md) for the browser/SFTP distinction and project-data boundary.

 > **Reference companion:** Use [Account access, SSH, and VS Code](../reference/access-ssh-vscode.md)
 > for account-request details, diagnostics, Remote SSH, and light SSHFS mounts.